Eastwind Airlines Flight 517: Flight information

-Flight 517 was a scheduled Eastwind Airlines passenger flight from Trenton-Mercer Airport in Trenton, New Jersey to Richmond International Airport in Richmond, Virginia.
+Flight 517 was a scheduled Eastwind Airlines passenger flight from Trenton-Mercer Airport in Trenton, New Jersey, to Richmond International Airport in Richmond, Virginia.
 The flight was operated using a Boeing 737-200 (registration number N221US).
 On June 9, 1996, Flight 517 was operated by Captain Brian Bishop and First Officer Spencer Griffin.
 A total of 53 people were on board.

 Incident

 Flight 517 departed Trenton without incident and encountered no turbulence or unusual weather en route to Richmond.
 While on approach to Richmond International Airport, at an altitude of about 5000 ft MSL, the captain felt a brief "kick" or "bump" on the right rudder pedal.
 Around the same time, a flight attendant at the rear of the plane heard a thumping noise underneath her.
 As the plane continued to descend through 4000 ft, the captain suddenly experienced a loss of rudder control and the plane rolled sharply to the right.

 Attempting to regain control, the captain tried to apply full left rudder, but the rudder controls were stiff and did not respond to his commands.
 He applied left aileron and increased power to the right engine to try to stop the roll.
-The airplane temporarily stabilized, and then rolled to the right again.
+The airplane temporarily stabilized, but then it rolled to the right again.
 The crew performed their emergency checklist and attempted to regain control of the aircraft, and after several seconds they abruptly regained control.
 The airplane operated normally for the remaining duration of the flight.

 No damage occurred to the aircraft as a result of the incident.
-One flight attendant suffered minor injuries.
-No other passengers or crew aboard Flight 517 were injured.
+No passengers or crew aboard Flight 517 were injured.